|

 Phosphorus is also abundant in processed foods, since it forms part of many of the additives used by food companies.
 Most soft drinks also contain phosphoric acid, the substance that makes them fizzy.
 For this reason, the intake of phosphorus in developed countries has increased as the food supply has changed to include more processed foods and soft drinks.

-Caveat: There is some concern about the increased intake soft drinks and consequently, of phosphorus, and its effect on the body.
+Caveat for Phosphorus Sources and Functions: There is some concern about the increased intake of soft drinks and consequently, of phosphorus, and its effect on the body.
 The thing we know for sure is that soft drinks have replaced nutritious drinks such as water, milk and juice in the diet, especially of children.
 The long-term effect of this change has yet to be determined, but many health experts feel that this has led to lower levels of calcium and other important nutrients in the diet, especially of children.

 The upper intake level that has been established for adults for phosphorus is 4,000 mg per day.

-Click here to go from Phosphorus Sources and Functions page back to Healthy Eating Support home page.
+Click here to go from Healthy Eating Minerals 5 - Phosphorus Sources and Functions to Calcium page.